-Tony Culyer is the prizewinner of the 2015 Baxter Foundation’s William B. Graham Prize for Health Services Research.
+Tony Culyer is the prizewinner of the 2015 Baxter Foundation’s William B. Graham Prize for Health Systems Research.
 He shares the Prize with Professor Alan Maynard, of the University of York in England.
-The William B. Graham Prize for Health Services Research was established in 2006 to honour the late William B. Graham, long-time CEO of Baxter International.
-The Prize is the highest distinction that researchers in the health services field can achieve, and succeeds the Baxter International Foundation Prize for Health Services Research.
+The William B. Graham Prize for Health Systems Research was established in 2006 to honour the late William B. Graham, long-time CEO of Baxter International.
+The Prize is the highest distinction that researchers in the health services field can achieve, and succeeds the Baxter International Foundation Prize for Health Systems Research.
 The Prize was established to recognize worldwide contributions to the improved health of the public through health services research, particularly research that has a lasting impact on the healthcare system and the way healthcare is delivered.
-The Health Services Research Prize acknowledges the national or international contributions of health services researchers who apply analytic methods to examine and evaluate the organization, financing, and/or delivery of health services.
+The Health Systems Research Prize acknowledges the national or international contributions of health services researchers who apply analytic methods to examine and evaluate the organization, financing, and/or delivery of health services.
 The focus of the Prize is on the recognition of a person who has had a significant impact on the health of the public in one of three primary focus areas: Health Services Management, Health Policy Development, and Healthcare Delivery.
 The Prize consists of an individual award of $25,000.
 In addition, $25,000 will be awarded to a not-for-profit institution designated by the recipient.

 Tony is also the 2015 Hall Laureate and Lecturer.
 The Justice Emmett Hall Memorial Foundation serves to honour Justice Emmett Hall’s legacy.
 He believed deeply that all Canadians should have access to basic health needs on the same terms and conditions without financial barriers.
 The Foundation strives to advance these principles through the annual Hall Lecture which took place this year in May in Montreal.